Designing networks

 import pop2net as p2n

-Although the main task of Pop2net and the Creator class is connecting existing agents via the definition of LocationDesigners, the Creator can also generate agents for you.
-A special feature of the Creator class is that it has some convenient methods to create agents based on micro-level data.
-This makes it easy to create empirical agents from survey data, for instance.
+Although the main task of Pop2net and the Creator class is connecting existing actors via the definition of LocationDesigners, the Creator can also generate actors for you.
+A special feature of the Creator class is that it has some convenient methods to create actors based on micro-level data.
+This makes it easy to create empirical actors from survey data, for instance.

-Important to know is that while the generation of locations highly depents on the agents and their attributes, the generation of agents is independent from the generation of locations and their connection.
+Important to know is that while the generation of locations highly depents on the actors and their attributes, the generation of actors is independent from the generation of locations and their connection.
 This may be different from classic network generators in which you generate nodes and edges in one step.

-Tip: You do not have to generate your agent population using Pop2net or the Creator class.
-If you plan to create your agents in your own way and just want to connect your agents using Pop2net and the Creator class, you can skip this subsection!
-However, to connect agents using Pop2net, they must always inherit from the Pop2net agent class.
+Tip: You do not have to generate your actor population using Pop2net or the Creator class.
+If you plan to create your actors in your own way and just want to connect your actors using Pop2net and the Creator class, you can skip this subsection!
+However, to connect actors using Pop2net, they must inherit from the Pop2net actor class and must be added to the environment.

-The simplest way to generate agents using a creator is by using the method creator.create_agents() and define the desired number or agents by setting a certain n:
+The simplest way to generate actors using a creator is by using the method creator.create_actors() and define the desired number of actors by setting a certain n:

 [3]: